matrixorigin/matrixorigin.io/docs/MatrixOne/Develop/import-data/bulk-load/load-jsonline.md

 !!! note
     If you use Docker to launch MatrixOne, when you try to import the jsonline file, please make sure that you have a data directory mounted to the container.
 You can check on the [load csv tutorial](load-csv.md) about the loading with docker installation.

-## Constraints

-1. `Load data` doesn't support JSON type in schema.
-2. JSONLine files with nested structure data(object, array) cannot be loaded in MatrixOne.
-3. Null type data cannot be loaded in MatrixOne.